vmlf6502/SoManySweats/README.md

 6. If it isn't already, name the `.jar` file EXACTLY this `ReplayMod-v1_8-2.6.14.jar`
 7. Launch the game through Lunar Client and run the command `/sms`.
    If you see a nice GUI pop up, then you have successfully installed SoManySweats!
-   Go ahead and get an API key from the [Hypixel Developer Dashboard](https://developer.hypixel.net/dashboard) to start using the mod.
-You may need to log in or create an account.

 ### Installation - Other Forge Clients